seeyarh/blog/xdpsock/xdpsock.md

       │            │
       └────────────┘
 ```
+\normalsize

+## Issue with existing ownership
 All the writes to the UMEM region must go through this single Umem struct.
 We need a mutable reference to the Umem struct for the TX path.
 We can't share the Umem struct without wrapping it in a mutex, which would be likely be bad for performance.

 This design isn't a problem in C. Since each write to portion of the Umem region goes through a frame descriptor, you could divy up the frame descriptors and hand them out to multiple threads, along with a pointer to the Umem region.
 If you did this correctly, you would be able to send and receive packets from multiple threads without data races.

 However, this isn't going to work in Rust.
+As an analogy, consider operating on two different slices of a Vec from two different threads.

 Instead, we want each frame to own it's portion of the Umem.
 We would like the following ownership diagram:

+## Revised Ownership Diagram
+\tiny
 ```

   ┌────────────┐        ┌────────────┐